kcsmta/spect/cnn1/README.md

       * [class_name_2](./class_name_2)
       * [...](./...)

-<br/>Data is in differece size will be reszied the same size
+\Data is in differece size will be reszied the same size